 ConceiveAbilities and other experts describe what is the egg donation process in this helpful guide from Healthline.

 And, if you've decided being an egg donor might be for you, we've organized ten of the most important, foundational factors that we consider when evaluating an egg donor application.
 These factors have been compiled over our twenty-five year history as the top egg donor agency in the world.
 If you feel that you might be seriously considering donating your eggs, then be sure to read through this list; it may answer many of your questions.

-When the intended parents decide to rely on an egg donor, they begin their first steps in their journey to start a family.
-For whatever reason, they cannot start one through normal means.
+When the intended parents decide to rely on an egg donor, they begin the first steps in their journey to start a family.
+For whatever reason, they need an egg donor to start that journey.
 With the expense involved in using eggs from an egg donor, we do our best to ensure a healthy and viable match.
 There are a few mental and physical concerns which contribute to your being a suitable egg donor.

 Personality is important!
 Not only does it potentially have some bearing on the type of individual we can expect to be born from your eggs, but also the right personality traits reduce potential stress factors inherent to the egg donor process.
 They also serve to make it far more rewarding for the egg donor!

-There are a few things we're looking for, which might be of a particular surprise to many people – mostly because they don't immediately leap out as being obvious assumptions.
-Upon consideration, however, these few remaining assorted factors can make all the difference in whether or not a woman's application to become an egg donor is accepted.
+There are a few things we're looking for, which might be surprising to some people since they may not immediately leap out as being obvious considerations.
+With some thought, however, these few remaining assorted factors can make all the difference in whether or not a woman's application to become an egg donor is accepted.

 If you read through the list above, and you feel like you might be a good fit, we'd love to hear from you!
 Remember – the above list is a broadly defined list.
 If you want to become an egg donor, you should definitely consider seeking additional information from us, prior to letting anything simply turn you away entirely!
 You can fill out an egg donor application here, if you feel like you're ready to get started.
 For additional information, give this a read.